lnurl/luds/lnurl-deposit.md

 ## Direct deposit of funds from a service

-Today users are asked to provide a withdrawal Lightning invoice to a service, this requires some effort and is especially painful when user tries to withdraw funds into mobile wallet while using a desktop website.
-Instead of asking for Lightning invoice a service could link a "direct deposit" relationship with a wallet through a URL-based callback scheme.
+Today users are asked to provide a withdrawal Lightning invoice to a service every time they want to withdraw (such as with LNURL-withdraw).
+This requires some manual effort and is especially painful when they prefer to always keep all funds in their mobile wallet.
+Instead of asking manually requesting withdrawals, a service could link a long-term "direct deposit" relationship with a wallet through a URL-based callback scheme.

 ### Wallet to service interaction flow:

-1. User scans a LNURL QR code or accesses an `lightning:LNURL..` link with `LN WALLET` and `LN WALLET` decodes LNURL.
+1. User scans a LNURL Direct Deposit QR code or accesses an `lightning:LNURL..` link with `LN WALLET` and `LN WALLET` decodes LNURL.

 2. `LN WALLET` makes a GET request to `LN SERVICE` using the decoded LNURL.